John Cazale: Return to theater

-Public theater (1975–76)
+Public theater (1975–1976)

 While achieving success in film, Cazale's commitment to the stage continued.
 In addition to his work with the Long Wharf Theatre, he appeared in a number of plays by Israel Horovitz.
 In May 1975, he returned to the Charles Playhouse to support Pacino in The Resistible Rise of Arturo Ui.
 Ross Wetzston of The Village Voice, reporting on the production, said Cazale "may be the finest actor in America today".
 In 1976, ten years after their first collaboration, Cazale and Pacino appeared together for the final time in the Public Theater's production of The Local Stigmatic.

 Measure for Measure (1976)

 In the summer of that year, Cazale starred at the Delacorte Theater in Central Park with Sam Waterston in Shakespeare's Measure for Measure.
 His leading lady was the recent Yale School of Drama graduate Meryl Streep.
-Mel Gussow of The New York Times wrote: "Mr. Cazale, often cast as a quirky, weak outsider, as in The Godfather, here demonstrates sterner mettle as a quietly imperious Angelo who sweeps down, vulturelike, to deposit virtue."
+Mel Gussow of The New York Times wrote: "Mr. Cazale, often cast as a quirky, weak outsider, as in The Godfather, here demonstrates sterner mettle as a quietly imperious Angelo who sweeps down, vulture-like, to deposit virtue."
 During the run of the play, Cazale and Streep began a romance and moved in together.
 Streep humorously praised her co-star's abilities by saying, "The jerk made everything mean something."
 Then she added, "Such good judgment, such uncluttered thought!".

 Agamemnon (1977)

+Cazale's final theatre performance was at the Vivian Beaumont Theatre (pictured).

 Cazale's final stage appearance was on April 29, 1977, in the title role of Agamemnon at the Vivian Beaumont Theater.
 He appeared only in the first preview.
-After the performance, he took ill and withdrew from the show.
+After the performance, he became ill and withdrew from the show.
 It was his only Broadway performance.
 Shortly afterwards, he was diagnosed with lung cancer.

 Final film role: The Deer Hunter (1978)

-Despite the terminal diagnosis, Cazale continued work with his romantic partner, Meryl Streep, along with Robert De Niro, Christopher Walken, and John Savage in The Deer Hunter.
+Despite the terminal-disease diagnosis, Cazale continued work with his romantic partner, Meryl Streep, along with Robert De Niro, Christopher Walken, and John Savage in The Deer Hunter.
 According to author Andy Dougan, director Michael Cimino "rearranged the shooting schedule with Cazale and Streep's consent, so that he could film all his scenes first".
 He completed his scenes, but died before the film was released.
-Cazale was considered all but uninsurable due to his illness, jeopardizing his participation in the film, but according to Streep the costs were paid by De Niro, who wanted Cazale to be in it.
+Cazale was considered all but uninsurable due to his illness, jeopardizing his participation in the film, but according to Streep, the costs were paid by De Niro, who wanted Cazale to be in it.